oatear/cider/README.md

 ### 5.2.1 Running on Mac
 [Download][releases-url] the .dmg file, double click, and drag into Applications.
 You will then need to open up the terminal and run `xattr -cr /Applications/cider.app` to get around the misleading signing error: `"{application} is damaged and can't be opened."`.
 Apple requires a yearly subscription fee in order to sign apps for their platform.

+# 6. Game Simulator
+Quickly test out your cards in the game simulator as if you had already printed them out in person.
+The game simulator lets you shuffle, draw, discard, flip coin, roll die, place tokens, etc.

+![screen-7]

 # Creative Ownership
 Anything you create using CIDEr is your own intellectual property.